DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

     * -  :category:`--- Sensor input & event handlers ---`
       -
     * -  AT( sensor_id )
-      -  Wait until sensor is active/triggered
+      -  Wait until sensor is active/triggered, use negative values for active HIGH sensors
     * -  ATTIMEOUT( sensor_id, timeout_ms )
-      -  Wait until sensor is active/triggered, or if the timer runs out, then continue and set a testable "timed out" flag
+      -  Wait until sensor is active/triggered, or if the timer runs out, then continue and set a testable "timed out" flag, use negative values for active HIGH sensors
     * -  ATGTE( analogpin, value)
       -  waits for analog pin to reach value
     * -  ATLT (analogpin,value)
       -  waits for analog pin to go below value
     * -  AFTER( sensor_id )
-      -  Waits for sensor to trigger and then go off for 0.5 seconds
+      -  Waits for sensor to trigger and then go off for 0.5 seconds, use negative values for active HIGH sensors
     * -  LATCH( sensor_id )
       -  Latches a sensor on (Sensors 0-255 only)
     * -  UNLATCH( sensor_id )